Dynamics of 3D focusing, energy-critical wave equation with radial data: Introduction

-\paragraph{Goal of this paper} In this work we consider the 3-dimensional case with radial data.
+In this work we consider the 3-dimensional case with radial data.
 We mainly focus on global solutions defined for all time $t>0$, although the idea and some of our results apply to other situations as well.
 We are trying to investigate the behaviour of a solution before it reach its ``final state'' of soliton resolution, especially if it takes very long time before the ``final state''.
-We also gives another proof of the soliton resolution conjecture in 3D radial case as a direct corollary of our main result.
+We also give another proof of the soliton resolution conjecture in 3D radial case as a direct corollary of our main result.
+We start by introducing the main observation of this work.